phsarah/project-hubees-nodejs/README.md

 ### English | [Português](#pt-readme)

 Back-end project developed for the Hubees selection process. 🐝 \
 HubeeCicly is a REST API for creating bikes and handling your information.
-See here the features: [Features](#features)
+See here the features: [Features](#features).

 <a name="en-menu"></a>
 - [Documentation](#documentacao)